ProjectDrawdown/solutions/Documentation/Extraction_Guide.md

  3. **Do make changes to the extraction code.**  It is also acceptable to put solution-specific code into `solution_xls_extract.py` or related files.
  Even hacky work-arounds are accepted here, since once extraction is complete, we will be done with it.
  4. **Cautiously make changes to the model code.**  If you can find and fix bugs in code in the `/model`, `/tools` or `/data` directories, that is fantastic.
 These fixes should stand the test of time, however, not be hacks.
- 5. **Changes to the test code accepted, but not required.** If there are problems that you are certain _are in the tests_, commenting out those tests so that you can complete test runs is acceptable.
+ 5. **Changes to the test code accepted, but not required.** If there are problems that you are certain _are in the tests_, skipping those tests is acceptable.
 In this case, please open an issue describing the failing test, and why you believe the test is at fault.

 In all cases if you make customizations to *any* code, be sure to add comments inline next to the changes with your name, a date, and the reason for the change.
-Include all changed code (and your Jupyter notebook if you are using one) in your pull request.
+Include all changed code in your pull request.
 We will use this information to determine which changes get into the code and which become issues that require further investigation and fixes.